fiifikrampah/myGitLearner/README.md

 # Git Practice

-This is just a test repo to learn git.
+Here is a repo to for practicing Git.